 Harrison is another story altogether, although a similarly creepy one.
 There have been times when I’ve walked by his bedroom and found him standing in the middle of his room in the dark with his eyes wide open.
 A distant stare and barely blinking, he’s eerily cognoscente that I walked by, and so with that, he turns toward the door to ask a question, something like, “Where are the birds for the soccer game?”

 “They’re in Nevada by that rock that looks like a coffee maker,” I might say, because it really doesn’t matter what answer I give.
 “Now, go back to sleep, Harry.”
 And then he does.

-In moments like these, instants that occur after sundown, moments that involve ominously pale children stirring from motionless sleep to hover in tenebrous spaces, I’m a little on edge, and so the only darkness I’m willing to venture into is a deep ambered whisky like the Bowmore 15-year-old Darkest edition.
+In moments like these, instances that occur after sundown, moments that involve ominously pale children stirring from motionless sleep to hover in tenebrous spaces, I’m a little on edge, and so the only darkness I’m willing to venture into is a deeply ambered whisky like the Bowmore 15-year-old Darkest edition.

 A gift to me from a friend visiting Scotland, the nose of this sampler dram actually entices one into a peaty shadowland of smoked citrus fruits and vegetal meats.
 With a sip, the dusky end-of-day somnolence turns to a crisp and wide-eyed night of smoke, sweet and sour oak, and Werther’s soft caramel chews.

 The medium finish speaks in tongues—of men and of angels—with peppery washes of singed and salty fruit, it grabs hold tightly and pulls you back for another sip.